 Now that this matter is settled, one of the most common concerns also has to do with the budget.
-How much should be invested in SEO?
+How much should be invested in law firm SEO?
 Apart from the finances, this also has to do with other resources like effort and time.
 This article gives you all the information that you need.

 1. Dependent On Certain Factors

 How much a law firm has to spend to put a value on Search Engine Optimization investment is dependent on certain factors that apply universally to all types of law firms.
 This article, therefore, won’t quote you a specific amount.
 Remember that in marketing, there’s no one-size-fits-all approach.
 What your firm can do is to make an assessment based on certain factors, so you can adequately determine the right amount for your OWN firm.